viictoo/OctAPI/README.md

 OctAPI provides a seamless way to explore and manage your API routes within Visual Studio Code.
 Here are its key features:

 - **Smart Route Detection** – Scans all files within a user-defined directory to identify API routes.
-- **Framework Support** – Works with Express, NestJS, and Koa, with Python frameworks coming soon.
+- **Framework Support** – Works with Express, NestJS, Koa, and Flask.
 - **Jump to Code** – Clicking a route takes you directly to the exact line where it's defined.
 - **Quick Copy** – Hover over a route to reveal a copy button for quick copying.
 - **Flexible Organization** – Toggle between grouping by basepath or HTTP method.